Last Updated on February 15, 2023 by Derek

 Creeping Charlie weeds with purple flowers

-It is also called Ground Ivy and is scientifically known as Glechoma hederacea.
+Very common in Ohio, t is also called Ground Ivy and is scientifically known as Glechoma hederacea.
 This mauve flower has always been used for medicinal purposes including treating diarrhea, sinus problems, and bronchitis among other illnesses.
 It is found in yards, especially under the shades or along the spaces of the buildings.

 Quickly forms a matted growth, forcing out native vegetation and native plant species.
 Low-bearing flowers with four lobes and tubular shape.